mrvillafria/Pewlett-Hackard-Analysis/README.md

 </p>

 3. There are 29414 Senior Engineers and 28254 Senior Staff that are eligible to retire.
-Their Senior titles gives an indication that they are experienced in their current role which would be a great quality for being a potential mentor.
+Their Senior title gives an indication that they are experienced in their current role which would be a desirable quality for being a potential mentor.
 4.

 ## Summary